Custom Logistics Software Development: Features, Advantages & Tech Stack

 We had to face the same problem when we developed a logistics system for our client, UDK Gazbeton, a producer of aerated concrete blocks.
 We decided to strengthen their logistics software with a helpful feature — a tender system.

 All the company’s contractors now have access to a single module, where the company posts its orders for delivery.
 Every contractor has an opportunity to offer a price for a particular route.
-The system automatically selects the most profitable bid and arranges the loading.
+The system compares the offered prices and other delivery conditions, automatically selects the most profitable bid, and arranges the loading.

 Moreover, the algorithm behind the tender module analyzes the conditions and selects the best options among all bids.
 Therefore, any subjective decisions are eliminated.